history behind HYDE & SEEK

 Al Capone in the early '20s

-In the early 1920s, Al Capone transitioned from Brooklyn to Chicago around 1920, becoming a key lieutenant under Johnny Torrio in the Colosimo mob, which was shifting its focus to the profitable racket of bootlegging due to Prohibition.
+In the early 1920s, Al Capone transitioned from Brooklyn to Chicago, becoming a key lieutenant under Johnny Torrio in the Colosimo mob, which was shifting its focus to the profitable racket of bootlegging due to Prohibition.
 By the mid-1920s, as Torrio's influence grew and eventually waned, Capone rose to become the Chicago Outfit's boss, ruling an empire of illegal alcohol, gambling, prostitution, and other criminal activities.